 The AEA – EAL works are structured, apart from its statutory organs – within committees responsible for different areas of activity of the Association.
-On its meeting of November 14, 2017, the Board of Directors decided to create new committees with the aim for better structuring and boosting of our works.
-Please find below description of existing and newly established committees.
+At its meeting on November 14, 2017, the Board of Directors decided to create new committees with the aim of better structuring and boosting our work.
+Please find below a description of existing and newly established committees.
 We invite all members to contact Committees at [email protected] and to participate actively in their works!

-The Scientific – European Law Committee is in charge to observe the developments of the legislation and case law in Europe, more specifically in European law, to establish and keep links with the European Instances and to suggest topics for new interesting events and seminars of high scientific standard.
-The Committee will elaborate the scientific part of the events and if necessary assist the organizers by finding interesting and competent speakers.
-At the present time, the Scientific – European Law Committee has the following members: Prof. Philipp Zurkinden (chair), Jean-Pierre Van Cutsem, dr Elisabeth Hoffman, dr Thomas Simons, dr Iwona Wrońska, dr Dariusz Gibasiewicz, prof. Irakli Kandashvili.
+Scientific – European Law Committee is in charge to observe the developments of the legislation and case law in Europe, more specifically in European law, to establish and keep links with the European Instances and to suggest topics for new interesting events and seminars of high scientific standard.
+The Committee will elaborate on the scientific part of the events and if necessary assist the organizers by finding interesting and competent speakers.
+At the present time, the Scientific – European Law Committee has the following members: Prof. Philipp Zurkinden (chair), dr Thomas Simons, dr Iwona Wrońska, dr Dariusz Gibasiewicz, prof. Irakli Kandashvili.
 New candidates for membership will be welcome!

-Mediation Committee established as a result of a very successful Mediation Webinar conducted in January 2021 promotes mediation as an effective tool for dispute resolution in various areas of law, to share knowledge and best practices on mediation amon AEA-EAL members and beyond, initiates and drafts scientific conferences and practical workshops as well as cooperates with other organisation and entities on the field of ADR/ODR.
-Currently, the Committee consists of following members: Prof. Irakli Kandashvili (chair), Iain G. Mitchell QC, Michel Forges, Paolo Sguotti, Anna Kaczyńska, Luiza Romanadze, Svetlana Sergeyeva and Djamshid Turdaliev.
+Mediation Committee established as a result of a very successful Mediation Webinar conducted in January 2021 promotes mediation as an effective tool for dispute resolution in various areas of law, shares knowledge and best practices on mediation among AEA-EAL members and beyond, initiates and drafts scientific conferences and practical workshops as well as cooperates with other organisation and entities on the field of ADR/ODR.
+Currently, the Committee consists of the following members: Prof. Irakli Kandashvili (chair), Iain G. Mitchell QC, Michel Forges, Paolo Sguotti, Anna Kaczyńska, Luiza Romanadze, Svetlana Sergeyeva and Djamshid Turdaliev.

 Networking – Membership Committee.
-It is indisputable that one of the most valuable benefits in an association is to be able to benefit from support or get advice from other members of our association.
-To obtain the contact details of a specialized colleague you would need, raising a doubt in a foreign law, or obtaining an opinion in a complicated case can be an invaluable help.
-Our mission will be to set up such a tool to facilitate this project.
-It will also serve to circulate the Newsletter and any news of interest to the members of the association.
-The Committee consists of the following members: Juan Nunez (chair), Monique Stengel, Giorgi Tshekhani, Rafał Dyszkiewicz.
+It is indisputable that one of the most valuable benefits of an association is to be able to benefit from support or get advice from other members of our association.
+To obtain the contact details of a specialized colleague you would need, raising doubt in foreign law, or obtaining an opinion in a complicated case can be an invaluable help.
+Our mission will be to set up a tool to facilitate this project.
+It will also circulate the Newsletter and any news of interest to the association members.
+The Committee consists of the following members: Juan Nunez (chair), Monique Stengel, Giorgi Tshekhani, and Rafał Dyszkiewicz.

 Young Lawyers Committee.
 The legal landscape significantly changed during the last few decades.
-Globalisation increasingly led to legal issues based on facts that cross-national borders implying the involvement of foreign jurisdictions and lawyers.
-New complex legal areas emerged, e.g. in international public law launching fierce discussions not only between practitioners but also amongst specialised Professors of University.
+Globalisation increasingly led to legal issues based on the fact that cross-national borders imply the involvement of foreign jurisdictions and lawyers.
+New complex legal areas emerged, e.g. in international public law launching fierce discussions not only between practitioners but also amongst specialised Professors of universities.
 We would like to provide our young colleagues with helpful connections to lawyers, authorities and institutions outside their own jurisdiction.
-The Young Lawyers Committee shall also organise conferences on current legal issues to enable our young members getting familiar with new practice areas and meeting internationally recognised specialists.
-In brief, our committee’s work is dedicated to helping talented and motivated young lawyers coping with the challenges of a complex legal environment for the benefit of our society.
-The Committee consists of the following members: Pawel Szcześniewski, Ketevan (Kate) Andguladze, Jacek Harasimowicz.
+The Young Lawyers Committee shall also organise conferences on current legal issues to enable our young members to get familiar with new practice areas and meet internationally recognised specialists.
+In brief, our committee’s work is dedicated to helping talented and motivated young lawyers cope with the challenges of a complex legal environment for the benefit of our society.
+The Committee consists of the following members: Pawel Szcześniewski, Ketevan (Kate) Andguladze, Maciej Jakubowski and Jacek Harasimowicz.

-The Human Rights Committee was created to develop AEA-EAL policy and to undertake intervention in cases of endanger of human rights and rule of law.
-The Committee is a platform todiscuss, to share information and to plan for the future.
-The members of the Committee focus on the key points of scientific and professional policies and strategies, helping to define how we should encourage responsible conduct in political and legal decisions, to promote Human Rights at the world and European level.
-The Committee consists of the following members: dr Dariusz Gibasiewicz, Zaza Khatiashvili, Mateusz Perkowski, Paolo Sguotti, Monique Stengel, Magdalena Witkowska
+The Human Rights Committee was created to develop AEA-EAL policy and to undertake intervention in cases of endangering human rights and rule of law.
+The Committee is a platform to discuss, share information and plan for the future.
+The members of the Committee focus on the key points of scientific and professional policies and strategies, helping to define how we should encourage responsible conduct in political and legal decisions, to promote Human Rights at the world and European levels.
+The Committee consists of the following members: dr Dariusz Gibasiewicz, Zaza Khatiashvili, Małgorzata Miszewska, Mateusz Perkowski, Paolo Sguotti, Monique Stengel, Magdalena Witkowska